magoo/redteam-plan/README.md

   - Doubling down on this point.
 Make sure it's known that this is a valuable feedback loop, not an employee performance cycle.
 - Has a specific [method](https://attack.mitre.org/wiki/Main_Page) or probably "kill chain" been selected to start from?
 Is it a practical risk?
 - Is your goal to simulate an incident in a heavily mitigated risk, or a risk with much less telemetry / preventative measures?
+- During each phase, what is the "break glass"?
+How do you announce widely what the truth is, and what needs to happen next, in case a red team goes awry and causes an outage?

 ### Attack Design
+An attack both represents the risks you're trying to mitigate, the incident you're trying to handle, or the individuals you're hoping to include on the response.
+These decisions all have planning burdens that are helpful to identify as early as possible.
 - Does the attack actually need a lot of expertise and effort, or can you have simple recreations of an attack to discover?
 Are external parties even necessary?
 - Where should the attack begin in the kill chain?
 (IE, early: spear phishing, or late: lateral movement with domain admin)
 - What credentials / physical access / documentation are required to support the initiation of the attack?
 Who will provide them?
 Are there security implications that need to be followed up on later?